-If the KGGP has not previously received a copy of the nonprofit, community, or faith-based organization's most recent audit report, including the Single Audit report if applicable, and IRS Form 990, those items must be forwarded by U.S. Mail to: Kansas Governor's Grants Program, Landon State Office Building, 900 SW Jackson, Room 304 North, Topeka, KS 66612-1220.
+If the KGGP has not received a copy of the nonprofit, community, or faith-based organization's most recent audit report, including the Single Audit if applicable, and Internal Revenue Service (IRS) Form 990, those items must be forwarded by U.S. Mail to: Kansas Governor's Grants Program, Landon State Office Building, 900 SW Jackson, Room 304 North, Topeka, KS 66612-1220.
 Include with the audit the Auditor's Letter to Management if applicable.
-If there are any findings and/or recommendations in the audit report or in the Letter to Management, explain how the findings and/or recommendations were, or will be, addressed by the applicant.
+If there are any findings and/or recommendations in the audit report or in the Letter to Management, explain how the findings and/or recommendations were, or will be, addressed by the applicant's agency.